imbrk15/VRV_Python/README.md

 The script will read the log file (sample.log), process the data, and output results in results.csv.

-Parameters
-`sample.log`: You can replace this log file with your own logs to analyze different data.
+- `sample.log`: You can replace this log file with your own logs to analyze different data.
-`results.csv`: This file will contain the analysis results in CSV format.
+- `results.csv`: This file will contain the analysis results in CSV format.